 There are so many different diets and healthy eating plans out there that it can all get very confusing.
 We are obsessed by food.
 And, this is more evident now than ever before what with the culture of Instagram and other social media platforms all awash with pictures of beautifully prepared meals.

-We are in a culture filled with so many different types of ‘diets’ and ways of eating.
-We have veganism, whole foods plant based, raw vegan, high protein, low carb, fruitarian; and that’s just the tip of the iceberg lettuce – excuse the pun.
+We live in a culture filled with so many different types of ‘diets’ and ways of eating.
+We have veganism, whole foods plant based, raw vegan, high protein, low carb, keto, fruitarian.
+And, that’s just the tip of the iceberg.

 There are also lots of different short term diet plans and detoxification systems out there all promising you that fabulous beach body in an impossible amount of time.